scubajorgen/GarminTrackConverter/README.md

 # Garmin Track Converter
 ## Introduction
+### Goal
 The **Garmin Track Converter** is an application intended to convert ANT/Garmin .FIT track or activity files containing GPS data from an attached Garmin device to a GPX 1.1 file containing track and waypoints.
+It can be used without the Garmin cloud applications.
 It has been created for and tested with the Garmin Edge 810/830/1040 bike computer, Garmin Fenix 7 and recently GPSMAP 66sr and GPSMAP 67, but it might be useful for other Garmins devices as well.

 Garmin .FIT tracks (activities) do not contain marked waypoints.
 These are stored in a separate file.
 On the Garmin Edge 810, 830 and 1040 this file is ```Locations.fit```, on the Fenix ```Lctns.fit```.
 On the GPSMAPs waypoints are stored in GPX files, one per day.